Skip to main content

 6. Oviedo

-• For a glimpse back at the early days of Northern Spain, be sure to visit Oviedo Cathedral and San Julián de los Prados—a pair of UNESCO-listed churches that date back to the eighth and ninth centuries, respectively.
+• For a glimpse back at the early days of northern Spain, be sure to visit Oviedo Cathedral and San Julián de los Prados—a pair of UNESCO-listed churches that date back to the eighth and ninth centuries, respectively.

 • Scale Monte Naranco for a close-up of the 100-foot-tall Monumento al Sagrado Corazón before heading back to town for a pint of cider.

 • Did we mention the cider?
 Asturias is famous for the brew.
 Enjoy a glass alongside traditional and local dishes at any number of sidrerías (cideries).
+You’ll even get to tour a cider house during our Northern Spain: Basque Country to Madrid tour.

 Img